m-carrasco/net-ssa/README.md

 This example is based on the `TestExampleDisassemble` unit test. `net-ssa-cli` can be a good starting point to understand how to call `net-ssa-lib`.

+## Type inference analysis

+In SSA, `net-ssa` provides a type inference analysis for registers.
+Registers come from stack location definitions in the original CIL code (stack-based representation).
+A register (originally a stack location), according to ECMA-CIL, can hold a value of the following types

+* `Int32` and `Int64`
+* `NativeInt` (`IntPtr` in C#)
+    * The internal representation that the runtime implementation chooses for pointers.
+Nowadays, it usually is `Int64`.
+* `NativeFloat`
+    * The internal representation that the runtime implementation chooses for `float32` and `float64`.
+Usually, it is `float64`.
+* `ObjectReference`
+    * An assembly-defined class.
+    * A boxed value (the `Box` class is not defined in any assembly).
+    * A null value (the `Null` class loaded by `ldnull` is not defined in any assembly).
+* `UserDefinedValueType`
+    * Value types which are not the built-in ones.
+* `ManagedPointer`
+* `GenericParameter`

+`net-ssa` provides an analysis to infer this information for each register.
+This analysis provides two operation modes in regard to the precision of the results.
+The analysis is implemented in the `StackTypeInference` class.

+### Simple type inference analysis

+The simple operation just characterizes the kind of value that a register can hold.
+The infered `StackType` for a register can be

+* `Int32` and `Int64`
+* `NativeInt`
+* `NativeFloat`
+* `UserDefinedValueType`
+    * with a reference to the actual user-defined value type.
+    * ECMA-CIL does not allow merge points of value types, so it is possible to precisely return it.
+* `ManagedPointer`
+    * with a reference to the actual managed pointer type (if possible).
+    * Merging managed pointers is legal but not verifiable CIL.
+To the best of my knowledge, there is no hierarchy of managed pointers.
+* `GenericParameter`
+    * with a reference to the actual generic parameter (if possible).
+* `ObjectReference`
+    * no reference to the actual class is provided.
+    * It requires merging the operands' types of a `phi` instruction, which is a merge point.
+Merging implies reasoning about the class hierarchy which is not built-in in `Mono.Cecil`.

+The simple operation mode can be called as shown in the `TestExampleDisassemble` unit test.

+### Precise type inference analysis

+The precise operation can provide the actual class that an object reference is.
+This is true as long as it does not involve unsafe load operations or the `Refanytype` opcode.
+The infered `StackType` for a register can be

+* `Int32` and `Int64`
+* `NativeInt`
+* `NativeFloat`
+* `UserDefinedValueType`
+    * with a reference to the actual user-defined value type.
+    * ECMA-CIL does not allow merge points of value types, so it is possible to precisely return it.
+* `ManagedPointer`
+    * with a reference to the actual managed pointer type (if possible).
+    * Merging managed pointers is legal but not verifiable CIL.
+To the best of my knowledge, there is no hierarchy of managed pointers.
+* `GenericParameter`
+    * with a reference to the actual generic parameter (if possible).
+* `ObjectReference`
+    * with a reference to the actual class (if possible).

+The precise operation mode can be called as shown in the `MergeTypeMscorlib` unit test.
+The class hierarchy analysis converts `Mono.Cecil.TypeReference` to `System.Type`.
+This simplifies the process of writing from scratch subtying rules, etc. `System.Type` references are converted back to `Mono.Cecil.TypeReference`.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.